learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Why isn't all memory freed when Python exits?
+## Q. Why isn\'t all memory freed when Python exits?

 Objects referenced from the global namespaces of Python modules are not always deallocated when Python exits.
 This may happen if there are circular references.
 There are also certain bits of memory ...

 ## Q. Whenever you exit Python, is all memory de-allocated?
 State why is it so.

-The answer here is no. The modules with circular references to other objects, or to objects referenced from global namespaces, aren't always freed on exiting Python.
+The answer here is no. The modules with circular references to other objects, or to objects referenced from global namespaces, aren\'t always freed on exiting Python.
 Plus, it is impossible to de-allocate portions of memory reserved by the C library.

 Whenever Python exits, especially those Python modules which are having circular references to other objects or the objects that are referenced from the global namespaces are not always de-allocated or freed.It is impossible to de-allocate those portions of memory that are reserved by the C library.On exit, because of having its own efficient clean up mechanism, Python would try to de-allocate/destroy every other object.